 Here's a tasty treat for breastfed babes that also provides instant teething relief.
 Pour pumped breast milk into the cap of a pacifier (1 to 2 ounces per cap), then insert pacifier and freeze for 3-4 hours.

 Consider this a baby-fied version of the summer favorite strawberries with whipped cream.
 Full-fat vanilla yogurt replaces cream in this version and adds a little extra sweetness.
 Head to Pint Sized Baker for the recipe.

 This green machine combines peas, spinach, Greek yogurt, banana and chia seeds for a powerhouse snack that includes vitamins A, C and K, magnesium, manganese and fiber.
 Head to My Fussy Eater for the recipe.

 Super Kale Pops

-Kale has many health benefits including a high amount of fiber that can aid your little one's digestion.
-Super Healthy Kids blends the leaves with frozen berries to sweeten them up.
+Kale has many health benefits, including a high amount of fiber that can aid your little one's digestion.
+Super Healthy Kids blends the greens with frozen berries to sweeten them up.

-Hello, Wonderful has created four popsicle recipes that are sure to please your baby’s budding palette while providing nutrient-rich vegetables and fruits.
-Here's the trick: To save on prep time, buy cold-pressed veggie juices to mix with your favorite frozen fruits.
+Hello, Wonderful shares four popsicle recipes that are sure to please your baby’s budding palette.
+Pro tip: To save on prep time, buy cold-pressed veggie juices to mix with your favorite frozen fruits.

 It’s as easy at sounds, and endlessly customizable.
-Freeze fruits and serve to your babe!
+Freeze your babe's favorite fruits for a treat they're sure to love.
 Slice larger fruits like pineapple and watermelon into long pieces.
-Keep smaller fruits like strawberries, mangoes and bananas whole.
+Keep smaller fruits like strawberries, mangoes, raspberries and bananas whole.
+Avoid dense fruits like whole grapes that could pose a choking hazard.
 If you’re feeling fancy, insert a popsicle stick into the bottom of the fruit so it’s easier for baby (or you) to hold.
-Freeze for 3-4 hours and enjoy.
+Freeze for 3-4 hours, and then enjoy.